dave-thompson/qmk-modules/lumberjack/README.md

 ### a. keymap.json

 Add Lumberjack to your `keymap.json` file.
-If you are already using other modules, then in most cases you should add Lumberjack to the **front** of the list, so it can log your key presses before other modules intercept (and potentially swallow) them.
+If you are already using other modules, then in most cases you should add Lumberjack to the **front** of the list, so it can log your key presses before other modules intercept (and potentially change) them.
 Lumberjack will never interfere with modules that come after it.

 ```json
 {